jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

    are most sensitive.
 When would one anticipate aberrations like a coma to become problematic?

 **Answer:** We have updated the discussion paragraph in lines 279-294 with an explanation of the expected resolution ranges compared with the expected coma aberrations as discussed in Cheng et.al.
 JSB 2018.
-In summary, we assume that the resoution range being used for 2DTM is lower than the resolution at which coma aberrations are expected to be problematic.
+In summary, we assume that the resolution range being used for 2DTM is lower than the resolution at which coma aberrations are expected to be problematic.

 4) Fitting of particle defocus allows detection of the Z-height for each large ribosomal subunit.
 Could the authors estimate what is the precision of the